Point Roberts Emergency Ferry

 The ferry will arrive at the Bellingham Cruise Terminal located at 355 Harris Avenue.
 Transit connections are available nearby the Bellingham Cruise Terminal at Fairhaven Station.
 WTA Route 1 services Fairhaven Station (Fairhaven Transportation Center) at :21 and :51 past each hour.
 For transit schedules and route information, please visit http://www.ridewta.com/

-Ferry service is being offered twice-per-week on Tuesdays and Fridays beginning on September 8th.
+Ferry service is being offered twice-per-week on Mondays and Thursdays beginning on June 3rd.
 Departure and arrival times as well as the sailing frequency may change based on passenger input and demand, so please check this website for the latest schedule information.

 6:30 AM Depart Bellingham Cruise Terminal